-Patient with lupus are also at increased risk for heart attack, stroke, and blood clots in the legs and lungs.
+Patients with lupus are also at increased risk for heart attack, stroke, and blood clots in the legs and lungs.

 Urine analysis is commonly ordered to evaluate for protein and other urine abnormalities.
 Women of childbearing age are also tested with a urine pregnancy screen.

-Certain antibodies in the blood are highly suggestive of lupus.
+Specific antibodies in the blood are highly suggestive of lupus.
 These typically include:

-- ANA (anti-nuclear antibody)
+- ANA (antinuclear antibody)

 - Anti-double stranded DNA

 X-rays may be obtained from joints that are painful and swollen.